-- CRJ 1313 INTRODUCTION TO CRIMINAL JUSTICE This course is a general introduction to the history, development, and philosophy of law enforcement in a democratic society and the introduction to agencies involved in the administration of criminal justice and career orientation.
+- CRJ 1313 INTRODUCTION TO CRIMINAL JUSTICE History, development, and philosophy of law enforcement in a democratic society, introduction to agencies involved in the administration of criminal justice; career orientation.
 Three hours lecture.
-Three semester hours credit. - CRJ 1323 POLICE ADMINISTRATION AND ORGANIZATION Internship in an approval criminal justice agency under supervision of the agency concerned and college instructor.
+Three semester hours credit. - CRJ 1323 POLICE ADMINISTRATION AND ORGANIZATION Principles of organization and administration in law enforcement as applied to law enforcement agencies; introduction to concepts of organizational behavior.
 Three hours lecture.
-Three semester hours credit.

-- CRJ 1363 INTRODUCTION TO CORRECTIONS An overview of the correctional field; its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system and future prospects.
+Three semester hours credit. - CRJ 1363 INTRODUCTION TO CORRECTIONS An overview of the correctional field; its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system.
 Three hours lecture.
-Three semester hours credit. - CRJ 2513 JUVENILE JUSTICE Organization, functions, and jurisdiction of juvenile agencies.
-Processing, detention, and disposition of cases.
-Statutes and court procedures applied to juveniles.
+Three semester hours. - CRJ 1383 CRIMINOLOGY The study of criminal behavior to include theories, statistics, and trends of criminal behavior.
 Three hours lecture.
-Three semester hours credit.
+Three semester hours.